-If you already know everything about the ‘cichetti’, you might want to read further about the local venetian cuisine.
+If you already know everything about the ‘cichetti’, you might want to read further about the local Venetian cuisine.

-First of all, let us tell you about the interesting origin of 3 important words: Cichetto (finger food), Bacaro (traditional venetian tavern), and Ombra (small glass of local wine).
+First of all, let us tell you about the interesting origin of 3 important words: Cichetto (finger food), Bacaro (traditional Venetian tavern), and Ombra (small glass of local wine).

-“Cichetto“, in italian cicchetto, likely derives its name from the latin word “ciccus”, which means “small quantity”.
+“Cichetto“, in Italian cicchetto, likely derives its name from the latin word “ciccus”, which means “small quantity”.
 One of the main characteristics of cichetti is indeed being a “small quantity” of food.

-The word “bacaro“, which indicates the traditional venetian wine bar, is thought to have godly origins… literally!
+The word “bacaro“, which indicates the traditional Venetian wine bar, is thought to have godly origins… literally!
 Since “Bacco” is the ancient roman name for the god of the grape harvest and wine, Venetians chose to call “bacari” the wine street vendors coming to Venice for selling their products.

-In venetian “ombra” means both “shadow” and a glass of wine.
-Wine street vendors, in order to protect their jugs from direct sunlight which would ruin their wine, were to be found in the shade (“ombra”) of bell towers in venetian squares.
-For this reason, venetians wanting a glass of wine would say “let’s go get some shadow” to indicate the location where wine street vendors could be found.
+In Venetian “ombra” means both “shadow” and a glass of wine.
+Wine street vendors, in order to protect their jugs from direct sunlight which would ruin their wine, were to be found in the shade (“ombra”) of bell towers in Venetian squares.
+For this reason, Venetians wanting a glass of wine would say “let’s go get some shadow” to indicate the location where wine street vendors could be found.
 Since then, a glass of wine is called a “shadow”, or un'”ombra”.

 What are cicchetti?

 Cichetti are small, affordable, and are eaten with your hands while standing.
-It can be meatballs, fried zucchini, fried squid, baby octopuses, boiled eggs with sardines, slices of bread with baccalà (creamed cod), fried mozzarella and hudreds of other possible traditional or original creations, but all of a small size or served as a very small portion.
+It can be meatballs, fried zucchini, fried squid, baby octopuses, boiled eggs with sardines, slices of bread with baccalà (creamed cod), fried mozzarella and hundreds of other possible traditional or original creations, but all of a small size or served as a very small portion.

-Cicchetti cost around 1-2€ each, and are (almost) always enjoyed by the venetians with an “ombra” (a small glass of local red or white wine) or a prosecco (a sparkly local wine).
+Cicchetti cost around 1-2€ each, and are (almost) always enjoyed by the Venetians with an “ombra” (a small glass of local red or white wine) or a prosecco (a sparkly local wine).

 Why are cicchetti so important in Venice?